guigui0246/breigner_s_scripts/README.md

 # build_csfml.sh

-This script is installs the csfml library for Epitech.
+This script installs the csfml library for Epitech.

 # clean